PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 placeholder/binary repair, and SE/FC/Gather before considering the six SiNet-specific final repairs.
 Preserve every mutation and pruning guard.
 Never create, update, or reopen a pull request.

+## Primary generic final reconciliation characterization

+The next selected family is mixed-singleton Concat, placeholder/binary-adapter, and SE/FC/Gather reconciliation.
+All three selected results are unconsumed complete two-counter dictionaries behind existing mutation/pruning guards.

+The placeholder path also retains `_final_placeholder_matmul_static_shape_stats`, which is consumed to construct `final_placeholder_reconcile_stats` and decide whether the nested binary reconciliation runs.
+The new contract explicitly proves that this consumed result remains loaded and must not be migrated with the selected three.

+Characterization fixes target order, zero schema, owner arguments, `include_mutation_count=True`, absence of selected-result consumers, and the consumed placeholder result.
+Its strict expected failure requires three stable `shape_reconciliation.primary.final_*` records.
+The dedicated test is `1 passed, 1 xfailed in 0.17s`; Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push before implementation.
+Replace only the three selected guarded assignments and remove only their defaults.
+Preserve the consumed placeholder-MatMul assignment and all nested guard logic.
+Then update terminal, SE/FC/Gather, architecture, and bounded-store contracts, validate, document, commit, and push.
+Never create, update, or reopen a pull request.